coolastro/pyPLUTO/README.txt

 MANUAL :
-Further details of the Installation and Getting Started can be found in the manual.pdf attached with this code in the doc/ folder.
+Further details of the Installation and Getting Started can be found in the pyPLUTO.pdf  attached with this code in the doc/latex folder.